ryul99/pytorch-project-template/README.md

 ### Config

 - Config is written in yaml file(default: `config/default.yaml`)
+- `name` is train name you run.
+- `working_dir` is root directory for saving checkpoints, logging logs.
 - `data` field
     - Configs for Dataloader.
     - glob `train_dir` / `test_dir` with `file_format` for Dataloader.